 He’s even been spruiking the cause on live TV during a panel interview with the fabulous folks from Studio 10.

 But he’s not stopping there.
-He wants to shout it out right here on his own space too, so he’s gotten together with one of his idols, Andy Ridley – Founder of Earth Hour and founding CEO of Citizens of the Great Barrier Reef, to chat about sustainability, the Reef and how your kids can do their bit for the ocean as a @Nickelodeon Junior Citizen of the Reef.
+He wants to shout it out right here on his own space too, so he caught up with Andy to chat about sustainability, the Reef and how your kids can do their bit for the ocean as a @Nickelodeon Junior Citizen of the Reef.

 Over to Andy and Raff…